Cañon Pintado

-Cañon Pintado, meaning painted canyon, is an archaeological site of Native American rock art located in the East Four Mile Draw, 10.5 mi south of Rangely in Rio Blanco County, Colorado.
+Cañon Pintado 'painted canyon' is an archaeological site of Native American rock art located in the East Four Mile Draw, 10.5 mi south of Rangely in Rio Blanco County, Colorado.
 Led by Ute guides, the Domínguez–Escalante expedition, Spanish missionaries in search of a route to California in 1776, passed through this region as they moved north and then west into Utah.
 The first Europeans to the area, they named it Cañon Pintado, meaning "painted canyon".

 Rock art

 The rock art was probably made by people of the Fremont culture (about AD 650–1150) and the Ute (about AD 1200–1881).
 No one has been able to positively identify the significance of the paintings, however, they were probably made to mark significant events or for religious purposes.
 The Fremont people were described in a Rangely Museum brochure:The Fremont people built villages, farmed the valley areas and on high points located watchtowers.
 In hidden places on the cliffs are still found cisterns and granaries where they stored corn and seeds.
 Petroglyphs of corn stalks are at a number of these sites.
 Later the Utes hunted the area and used the valley until they were moved to a reservation in 1881.There are many easily accessible rock art sites located just south of Rangely along Colorado Highway 139.
 However, there are thousands of well preserved sites in the immediate area, including numerous sites on County Road 23 and County Road 65.